JoshuaAdams7/JoshuaAdams7.github.io/az500/network_security_groups/network_security_groups.md

 ![Resource Group](./resource_group.png)

+* Click on Monitoring.
-Click on Monitoring > select Disable for the Boot diagnostics feature.
+* Select Disable for the Boot diagnostics feature.

 ![Resource Group](./resource_group.png)

-Click on Review + create > click on Create.
+* Click on Review + create.
+* Click on Create.

-After the resources have finished being provisioned, click on Go to resource > click on Connect > Connect.
+* After the resources have finished being provisioned, click on Go to resource.
+* Click on Connect.
+* Click on Connect.

 ![Resource Group](./resource_group.png)

-Click on Check access under Connection prerequisites.
+* Click on Check access under Connection prerequisites.

 ![Resource Group](./resource_group.png)

 Connectivity via port 3389 (RDP) is currently blocked because we didn’t configure this when setting up the VM.

-Click on the Network settings menu item > click on Create port rule > click on Inbound port rule.
+* Click on the Network settings menu item.
+* Click on Create port rule.
+* Click on Inbound port rule.

 ![Resource Group](./resource_group.png)

-Select My IP address as the Source > enter * for the Source port range > selecy Any for Destination > select Custom for Service (although you could select RDP) > enter 3389 for the Destination port range > select TCP for the Protocol > select Allow for the Action > enter a priority number > enter a name for the rule > click on Save.
+* Select My IP address as the Source.
+* Enter * for the Source port range.
+* Select Any for Destination.
+* Select Custom for Service (although you could select RDP).
+* Enter 3389 for the Destination port range.
+* Select TCP for the Protocol.
+* Select Allow for the Action.
+* Enter a priority number.
+* Enter a name for the rule.
+* Click on Add.

 ![Resource Group](./resource_group.png)

-Go back to the Connect menu item > click on Check access and you should now see that port 3389 is accessible.
+* Go back to the Connect menu item.
+* Click on Check access and you should now see that port 3389 is accessible.

 ![Resource Group](./resource_group.png)

+* Click on Download RDP File.
+* Open the RDP file.
+* Click on Connect.
-Click on Download RDP File > open the RDP file > click on Connect > enter the password for the administrator account associated with the VM > click Yes on the warning message box.
+* Enter the password for the administrator account associated with the VM.
+* Click Yes on the warning message box.

 ![Resource Group](./resource_group.png)